Are you looking to reduce average handle time? Find out how to optimise your contact centre knowledge base to help agents find what they need quickly.

 - Drop-downs and expansion elements help save space but should be reserved for supplementary information.
 Keep critical information visible to ensure it gets read.

-Get a no-cost contact center knowledge base assessment
+Get a no-cost contact centre knowledge base assessment

-As a trusted global managed services and service desk provider, Beyondsoft has comprehensive experience implementing and operating global contact centers for some of the world’s leading companies, including Microsoft.
+As a trusted global managed services and service desk provider, Beyondsoft has comprehensive experience implementing and operating global contact centres for some of the world’s leading companies, including Microsoft.
 Our consultants have deep expertise across verticals in building and managing effective knowledge bases.
-If you’re interested in seeking ways to optimize your contact center knowledge base, reach out to us for a brief, no-cost assessment.
+If you’re interested in seeking ways to optimise your contact centre knowledge base, reach out to us for a brief, no-cost assessment.